finarly/Notes/In_progress/DataBricks_Association.md

 Same as views in other databases.

 Types of views:
-1. (Stored) Views: persisted like a table\
+1. (Stored) Views: persisted like a table in the database.
+    - Dropped only by **DROP VIEW**
 > CREATE VIEW view_name AS query

-2. Temporary views: linked to a particular spark session.
+2. Temporary views: tied to a spark session.
+It gets dropped when the session ends.
-> CREATE TEMP VIEW view_name AS query

     - Spark session is created when:
         - Opening a new notebook
         - Detaching and reattaching to a cluster
         - Installing a python package
         - Restarting a cluster

+> CREATE TEMP VIEW view_name AS query

+3. Global Tmeporary views: tied to a cluster.
+Droped when a cluster is restarted.

+> CREATE GLOBAL TEMP VIEW view_name AS query
+>
+> SELECT * FROM global_temp.view_name

 ## Relational entities